agalue/opennms-drift-kubernetes/README.eks.md

   --set-kubeconfig-context
 ```

-Grab a cup of coffee, as this will take a while (15min in average).
-The command will finish when the cluster is ready.
+This process could take in average between 15 to 20 minutes to complete.
+The above command will finish when the cluster is ready.

 To check if the cluster is active: